-- First shipment of Sustainable Aviation Fuel (SAF) at Wellington Airport used this ambition include partnerships (e.g. Heart Aerospace, Air New Zealand), new infrastructure.
-Sufficient planning and coordination between aviation partners should help to mitigate the impact of this technological disruption.
-In the current financial year, Wellington Airport has facilitated in the following advancements undertaken with Air New Zealand:
+as positioned itself as an active enabler of new out trials and innovative ways to support the uptake ircraft and new technology.
+Strategic steps to support e partnerships (e.g. Heart Aerospace, Air New Zealand), including the New Zealand Airport Association and Aotearoa, seeking technology trials, and planning for Sufficient planning and coordination between aviation to mitigate the impact of this technological disruption. ial year, Wellington Airport has facilitated in the following rtaken with Air New Zealand:

-- First shipment of sustainable aviation fuel (SAF) at Wellington Airport used by Air New Zealand in May 2025; - Electric charging for Air New Zealand's ALIA Beta aircraft, with test flights expected late 2025; and - Development of Wellington Airport's electrical infrastructure masterplan, including provisions for more electric charging infrastructure for aircraft, with estimated timeframes.
+ustainable aviation fuel (SAF) at Wellington Airport used d in May 2025;

+or Air New Zealand's ALIA Beta aircraft, with test flights 5; and ellington Airport's electrical infrastructure masterplan, ns for more electric charging infrastructure for aircraft, neframes.

-Priority opportunity Time horizon where risk is reasonably expected 808 Reasonably expected impacts Current assumptions and limitations for financial quantification Management response Improved market share against carbon-dependent transport modes (e.g. electric plane Cook Strait crossing as alternative to ferries).
+Priority opportunity Time horizon where risk is reasonably expected Reasonably expected impacts Current assumptions and limitations for financial quantification Management respon Improved market share against carbon-dependent transport modes (e.g. electric plane Cook Strait crossing as alternative to ferries).
 Medium-term Long-term Wellington Airport may benefit from low/zero emissions aircraft impacting passenger numbers, revenue and costs.
 Wellington Airport may benefit from new aeronautical or commercial revenue streams connected to the uptake of low/zero emissions aircraft operations and change to low emissions ground transport modes respectively.
 This change may initially reduce earnings as Wellington Airport incurs costs for the new infrastructure, or reduced earnings from car parking and car rentals.
 In the long term, Wellington Airport may benefit from new revenue streams by providing infrastructure and operations support for new services.
 This could include integrating electric vertical take-off and landing (eVTOL) passenger services on new or existing routes, ride share, mobility as a service, "sofa to gate" services and eVTOL type transport as a means of airport access.
 Potential new revenue streams can be quantified when the timing of changes to technology are better understood.
-To plug this gap, we anticipate working to quantify the passenger demand increase due to: Successful decarbonisation of aviation increasing social attitudes to air travel; Increased route options due to new aircraft mix; Expansion of freight services; and Improved market share compared to carbon-dependant transport modes (e.g. increased services to Marlborough as an alternative to the Cook Strait Ferry).
-Wellington Airport actively enables opportunities for low/zero emissions planes and accompanying services e.g. Air New Zealand's ALIA Beta aircraft.
-The Beta commercial demonstrator is expected to fly between Wellington and Marlborough, being the first commercial electric plane service in New Zealand to prove electric flight services.
-Realisation of electric flights as a commercial service is currently anticipated by 2030, although there are a number of factors that may delay the expected timing.
-Wellington Airport may benefit from increased ground transport revenue and costs.
+To plug this gap, we anticipate working to quantify the passenger demand increase due to: Successful decarbonisation of aviation increasing social attitudes to air travel; Expansion of freight services; and Improved market share compared to carbon-dependant transport modes (e.g. increased services to Marlborough as an alternative to the Cook Strait Ferry).
+Wellington Airport act planes and accompan The Beta commercial Marlborough, being th to prove electric flight service is currently an factors that may delay Wellington Airport may benefit from increased ground transport revenue and costs.
 The impact of changes to ground transport modes in the transition to a low emissions economy are difficult to quantify due to the uncertainty in the type and extent of change to the ground transport fleet.
 Wellington Airport will respond to any changes by adapting its transport business model to manage its revenue and earnings and staying abreast of new technology available.